Boating: Safety

-In the United States, more than 40 states have educational requirements for operating a boat or PWC on state waters.
+In the United States, more than 40 states have educational requirements for operating a boat or personal watercraft on state waters.
 Laws vary by state so it's best to check the laws of your state.
 Boater education courses can be taken in-person classroom style or online at the student's convenience.
 Credible courses are recognized by the US Coast Guard, approved by NASBLA and work in conjunction with state agencies.

 All pleasure craft operators in Canada are required to have a proof of competency (something that shows they understand the basic rules and how to safely operate a boat).
 A Pleasure Craft Operator Card (PCOC) is the most common proof of competency and it can be obtained by taking an online course and a Transport Canada exam.

-PFD use
+Personal flotation devices

-Recreational boating deaths could be dramatically reduced with increased use of Personal flotation devices (PFDs) or life jackets.
+Recreational boating deaths could be dramatically reduced with increased use of personal flotation devices or life jackets.
 Wear rates in 2003 were around 22.4%, although state and federal laws requiring children to wear flotation were more common, and therefore children's wear rates were much higher than those for adults.
-Relatively few children die in boating accidents; the more likely victim is an adult male in the mid-afternoon in a boat (under 20 feet length overall) who is not wearing a PFD.
+Relatively few children die in boating accidents; the more likely victim is an adult male in the mid-afternoon in a boat (under 20 feet length overall) who is not wearing a personal flotation device.

-While various strategies have been devised in the last few decades to increase PFD wear rates, the observed rate has been relatively constant.
-This has led to the possibility of legislation requiring PFD usage on boats under a specified length when underway.
+While various strategies have been devised in the last few decades to increase personal flotation device wear rates, the observed rate has been relatively constant.
+This has led to the possibility of legislation requiring personal flotation device usage on boats under a specified length when underway.

-Personal watercraft, or PWCs, have increased in popularity for the last 15 years, and account for about 70 fatalities per year (2002).
-However, PWC operators commonly wear PFDs, and therefore have a relatively low incidence of drowning.
-Trauma, largely due to collisions with other vessels and the shoreline, accounts for 70% of PWC fatalities while drowning accounts for about 30%.
+Personal watercraft have increased in popularity for the last 15 years, and account for about 70 fatalities per year (2002).
+However, operators of personal watercraft commonly wear personal flotation devices, and therefore have a relatively low incidence of drowning.
+Trauma, largely due to collisions with other vessels and the shoreline, accounts for 70% of personal watercraft fatalities while drowning accounts for about 30%.

-PFD types as defined by the U.S. Coast Guard such as Type I, Type II, Type III, Type IV, and Type V can be found at the U.S. Coast Guard.
-In the U.S., one PFD MUST be available for everyone on board.
+Personal flotation device types as defined by the U.S. Coast Guard such as Type I, Type II, Type III, Type IV, and Type V can be found at the U.S. Coast Guard.
+In the U.S., one personal flotation device MUST be available for everyone on board.
 Life jacket definitions for the UK Coast Guard.
+In 2014, the U.S. Coast Guard announced a new labeling system for personal flotation devices, aiming to align US and Canadian standards.
+This new labeling system is now being introduced as the older type I-V personal flotation device labels are being phased out.